 systems use a multi-level page table, also known as a hierarchical page

 table.
-However, its structure is less like a table and more like a tree, where
+However, its structure is less like a table and more like a tree, in which

 the nodes are tables of page table entries (PTEs) [TB14].
 Here the virtual